ThatRandomAdmin/code-compressor/README.md

 # The Code Compressor
-This code takes you project, and converts it into a string to be used!
+This code takes your file, and converts it into a string of numbers to be used!

 ## Restrictions
 * Must be back-end code(Can only compress text & code, no images, databases, etc)